bodhichristian/AskAI/README.md

 <b> ChatView </b>
 ![AskAI Showcase 2 002](https://user-images.githubusercontent.com/110639779/216637870-d2206aa8-9c26-444b-9f7c-78e68edf47c1.jpeg)
+Each ChatView instantiates its own ChatViewModel so that request and response data are preserved when user navigates away from the view.
+This environment is conditionally managed so that the user is sandboxed to the intended implementation.
+User may not submit an empty request, nor are the save/delete buttons tappable prior to receiving a response or error from ChatGPT.
+Submit button dismisses the iOS keyboard and animates while waiting for a response, and once it is received.
+User may clear the chat, with an alert to make sure they meant to.
+User may save the chat, with an alert notifying success.

-Submit button adapted from Polly Vern's Slider Button (https://github.com/PollyVern/SwiftUI-Animations)
+*Submit button adapted from Polly Vern's Slider Button (https://github.com/PollyVern/SwiftUI-Animations)

 <b> SavedChatView and InfoView </b>
 ![AskAI Showcase 2 003](https://user-images.githubusercontent.com/110639779/216637878-0a52554f-5010-4272-9d06-3542a7d2bc74.jpeg)